lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 The state estimation in ``ts_ofc`` proceeds as:

-1. **Sensitivity matrix evaluation** — The double Zernike sensitivity matrix is evaluated at the corner wavefront sensor field angles, rotated by the current camera rotation angle.
+1. **Sensitivity matrix evaluation**: The double Zernike sensitivity matrix is evaluated at the corner wavefront sensor field angles, rotated by the current camera rotation angle.
    The sensitivity matrix maps DOFs to Zernike wavefront errors and depends on:

    - Sensor field angles (fixed in hardware)
    - Camera rotation angle (from the rotator position during exposure)
    - Does **not** depend on elevation or azimuth

-2. **Normalization** — DOFs are normalized to comparable scales via a diagonal normalization matrix (from ``normalization_weights_filename``).
+2. **Normalization**: DOFs are normalized to comparable scales via a diagonal normalization matrix (from ``normalization_weights_filename``).
    This prevents DOFs with large physical units (hexapod µm) from dominating over DOFs with small units (bending mode coefficients).

-3. **SVD truncation** — The normalized sensitivity matrix is decomposed via SVD.
+3. **SVD truncation**: The normalized sensitivity matrix is decomposed via SVD.
 Only the first ``truncation_index`` singular modes (v-modes) are retained.
    Modes beyond this index are considered noise-dominated and discarded during the pseudo-inverse computation.

-4. **Noise covariance weighting** — The measurement noise covariance matrix weights the least-squares inversion, down-weighting noisy Zernike modes and sensors.
+4. **Noise covariance weighting**: The measurement noise covariance matrix weights the least-squares inversion, down-weighting noisy Zernike modes and sensors.
    Currently, the identity matrix is used (uniform weighting), as a measured covariance has not yet been deployed in production.

-5. **Intrinsic subtraction** — If ``subtract_intrinsics = True``, the design wavefront (from the Double Zernike intrinsic model) is subtracted from the measured WFE before state estimation.
+5. **Intrinsic subtraction**: If ``subtract_intrinsics = True``, the design wavefront (from the Double Zernike intrinsic model) is subtracted from the measured WFE before state estimation.
    This removes the known static aberrations so the estimator only sees residual errors from misalignment.

 Parameters that change state estimation behavior